-Listing of companies in the Group (continued)
+6.4 Listing of companies in the Group (continued)

-Name Dringinal activities Place of Percentage of effective equity held by the Group Name Principal activities incorporation 2024 2023 % % ASSOCIATED COMPANIES Held by the Company GDEX Berhad [^] Investment holding Malaysia 12.27 12.27 Held by subsidiaries Dash Logistics Company Ltd (3) Provision of integrated logistics, freight and transport management and aviation services Vietnam 30 30 Efficient E-Solutions Berhad (4) Provision of data print, record management, data and document processing Malaysia 15.92 20.81 Morning Express & Logistics Limited (5) Provision of courier services and provision of management services to its related company Hong Kong 33 33 JOINT VENTURES Held by subsidiaries PT Trio SPeCommerce Indonesia (1) Dormant Indonesia 33 33 Paya Lebar Central Partnership Limited (8) Provision of management consultancy services Singapore - 33.33
+Name Principal activities Place of incorporation Percentage equity held b 2024 % ASSOCIATED COMPANIES Held by the Company GDEX Berhad [^] Investment holding Malaysia 12.27 12.27 Held by subsidiaries Dash Logistics Company Ltd (3) Provision of integrated logistics, freight and transport management and aviation services Vietnam 30 30 Efficient E-Solutions Berhad (4) Provision of data print, record management, data and document processing Malaysia 15.92 20.81 Morning Express & Logistics Limited (5) Provision of courier services and provision of management services to its related company Hong Kong 33 33 JOINT VENTURES Held by subsidiaries PT Trio SPeCommerce Indonesia (1) Dormant Indonesia 33 33 Paya Lebar Central Partnership Limited [®] Provision of management consultancy services Singapore - 33.33

+Notes

-- All companies as at 31 March 2024 are audited by member firms of Deloitte Touche Tohmatsu Limited, except for the following: - (1) Not required to be audited for the financial year ended 31 March 2024 - (2) Audited by Crowe Peak Audit & Assurance, The Netherlands (3) Audited by local statutory auditors in the countries of incorporation - (4) Audited by Russel Bedford LC & Company, Malaysia.
-Ceased to be an associate of the Company with effect from 7 March 2024. - (5) Audited by HKCMCPA Company Limited - (6) Placed under members' voluntary liquidation since financial year ended 31 March 2021 - (7) Deregistered during the financial year ended 31 March 2024 - (8) Struck off pursuant to Section 344A of the Companies Act 1967 of Singapore during the financial year ended 31 March 2024 - + It is considered to be a subsidiary of the Company as the Company can exercise control over its financial and operating policies and - It is considered to be an associate of the Company as the Company can exercise significant influence over its financial and operating policies and voting rights
+All companies as at 31 March 2024 are audited by member firms of Deloitte Touche Tohmatsu Limited, except for the following:

+(1) Not required to be audited for the financial year ended 31 March 2024

+(2) Audited by Crowe Peak Audit & Assurance, The Netherlands (3) Audited by local statutory auditors in the countries of incorporation (4) Audited by Russel Bedford LC & Company, Malaysia.
+Ceased to be an associate of the Company with effect from 7 March 2024.

+(5) Audited by HKCMCPA Company Limited

+(6) Placed under members' voluntary liquidation since financial year ended 31 March 2021

+(7) Deregistered during the financial year ended 31 March 2024

+Struck off pursuant to Section 344A of the Companies Act 1967 of Singapore during the financial year ended 31 March 2024 (8)

++ It is considered to be a subsidiary of the Company as the Company can exercise control over its financial and operating policies and voting rights.

+٨ It is considered to be an associate of the Company as the Company can exercise significant influence over its financial and operating policies and voting rights.

-OTHERS 7.
+7. OTHERS